Understanding UPS Ground Saver: How It Works and Where to Drop Off

 What Is UPS Ground Saver?

-UPS Ground Saver is an economical domestic shipping service designed for lightweight, non-urgent packages.
+UPS Ground Saver is an economical domestic shipping service built for lightweight, non-urgent packages.
 It combines the UPS transportation network with final-mile delivery support when applicable.

 With this service:

-• Packages are first transported within the UPS network
+• Packages travel through the UPS network first.

-• In some cases, UPS may coordinate final delivery routing that references USPS tracking
+• In some cases, UPS coordinates final delivery routing that references USPS tracking.

-• Transit times are typically longer than standard UPS Ground, but the service is more cost-effective
+• Transit times typically run longer than standard UPS Ground, but the service is more cost-effective.

 A UPS Ground Saver label will:

-• Display a primary UPS tracking number (beginning with “1Z”)
+• Display a primary UPS tracking number (starting with "1Z").

-Note: The USPS tracking number printed on the label is part of the service routing process.
-It does not mean the package should be dropped off at USPS.
+Note: The USPS tracking number on the label is part of the service's routing process.
+It doesn't mean you should drop the package off at USPS.

-UPS Ground Saver shipments must be tendered directly to UPS.
-Packages should only be dropped off at an authorized UPS location, such as:
+UPS Ground Saver shipments must go directly to UPS.
+Only drop off packages at an authorized UPS location, such as:

 • UPS Store